1. The Vijayanagara Empire was founded in ___________.

 Explanation: Paes (1520s CE) described Vijayanagara’s prosperity under Krishnadevaraya.

-38. The Nayankara system can be compared with:
+38. The Nayankara system can be compared with___________.

 A) Chola’s Amaram system